 At first, the effects on the Fat Assassin went unnoticed.
 This is probably because she has always been extra-neurotic, even for a cat.
 But we soon discovered that the Fat Assassin had developed trust issues.
 For about three years after the birth of the Anarchist, the Fat Assassin became decidedly uncuddly.
 Not that anyone ever dared cuddle her in the first place (she's a biter), but she had--in her earlier days with us--often climbed on our laps, chests, beds, laptop keyboards, important documents in order to cuddle us.
 During the whole Anarchist fiasco, she was often left alone until very late at night when the Bureaucrat would stumble into the house and she would get to curl up next to him for a few hours and assure herself that people still existed.
 Then the Anarchist came home, surrounded by plastic tubing essential to her very life and breath, and the Fat Assassin (who had a propensity to gnaw on said plastic tubing) was kicked out of any interesting area of the house.

-break your heart, anyway.
-(One of these days we're going to
+The Fat Assassin keeps her distance.
+Humans will just break your heart, anyway.
+(One of these days we're going to discover her journal of angsty cat poetry from this period). |

 Thus, a three year period of uncuddliness ensued.
 Just recently, we have been accosted by excessive displays of affection from the Fat Assassin.
 It appears she's getting her snuggle back.
 It takes a while to process trauma, and even cats aren't immune.
 Luckily, even felines can overcome.